MirandaUbong/Data-Cleaning-Exploration/README.md

 # Data-Cleaning-Exploration
-Data Cleaning and Exploration of 22,214 Records using SQL
+Data Cleaning and Exploration of 22,214 Employee Records using SQL